Ana de Armas: Career beginnings in Spanish cinema (2006–2013)

 At age 18, de Armas moved to Madrid.
 Within two weeks of arriving, she met with casting director Luis San Narciso, who had seen her in Una rosa de Francia.
 Two months later, he cast her as Carolina in the drama El Internado, in which she starred for six seasons from 2007 to 2010.
 The television show, set in a boarding school, became popular with viewers and made de Armas a celebrity figure in Spain.
-In a break from filming, she starred in the successful coming-of-age comedy Mentiras y Gordas (2009).
+In a break from filming, she starred in the successful coming-of-age comedy Mentiras y Gordas (Sex, Party and Lies) (2009).
 Despite the popularity of El Internado, de Armas felt typecast and was mainly offered roles as youngsters.
 She asked to be written out of the show in its second to last season.

 After spending a few months living in New York City to learn English, de Armas was persuaded to return to Spain to star in seventeen episodes of the historical drama Hispania (2010–2011).
 She then starred in Antonio Trashorras's horror films El callejón (2011) and Anabel (2015), and in the drama Por un puñado de besos (2014).
 During a long period without acting work, de Armas participated in workshops at Tomaz Pandur's Madrid theatre company and felt "very anxious" about the lack of momentum in her career.